Today I’m going to show you five proven ways for how to make money on LinkedIn.

 Compared to what we’ve looked at so far, building an email list is a more long-term strategy for making money on LinkedIn.

 Building your own list is a powerful way to own your audience.
-This is important, because the downside with LinkedIn is that you don’t own your audience on that platform.
+This is important.
+One of the downsides of LinkedIn is not owning your audience.
+That puts you at the mercy of the algorithm.

 At any point in time, LinkedIn could decide to shut down your account, or you could fall out of favor with the algorithm and it could stop showing your posts.